 There have been numerous studies demonstrating that regular maintenance extends the life of HVAC equipment and chillers are no exception.
 Maintained property, water cooled chillers will run over twenty years and air-cooled chillers will last up to sixteen or seventeen years per ASHRAE.
 Unfortunately, some building owners and facility managers defer maintenance due to budgetary constraints or other reasons that lead to performance issues down the road.
+To optimize chiller performance, it pays to be aware of the most common chiller failures.

 The most common chiller failures are caused by compressor, electrical, or motor problems.